Di Que Sí (song)

 "Di Que Sí" (English: "Say Yes") is a song by regional Mexican band Grupo Marca Registrada and American norteño band Grupo Frontera.
 It was released on 3 February 2023 through Interscope and RB Music, as the sixth single on the former's album Don't Stop the Magic (2023).
-The song was written and produced entirely by Edgar Barrera and is Grupo Marca Registrada's most successful single and highest-charted song, peaking at number 89 on the Billboard Hot 100.
+The song was written and produced entirely by Édgar Barrera and is Grupo Marca Registrada's most successful single and highest-charted song, peaking at number 89 on the Billboard Hot 100.

 Background

 Following the success of Grupo Frontera's collaboration with Fuerza Regida on "Bebe Dame", the band released "Di Que Sí" with Grupo Marca Registrada which was originally sent to the latter by Edgar Barrera, stating that "it was made for [them]." and both groups knew that the song was going to be a hit.

 Compostition

 Musically, "Di Que Sí" is a Tejano and a norteño cumbia song, about a man who is trying to put away his regrets and calls an ex-partner, who were in the wrong and tries to reconcile their relationship.
 The song was inspired by Bobby Pulido's song "Desvelado".